nalinbhatt/mTree_doc_develop/docs/source/quick_start.rst

 .. figure:: _static/mTree_auction_examples_shell.png
         :align: center

+        mTree_auction_examples shell produced by clicking the CLI button

-| Run the following commands to view the underlying files in the folder.
+Run the following commands to view the underlying files in the folder.

 | **Mac**